AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/scenario-execution-flow.md

 >[!INFO]
 >
->**Example:** In a scenario that downloads documents from Adobe Workfront and sends them to a folder in Dropbox, data would flow as follows.
+>**Example:** In a scenario that downloads documents from [!DNL Adobe Workfront] and sends them to a folder in Dropbox, data would flow as follows.
 >
 >The scenario's first step, performed by the first module, is to watch for bundles (documents).
 In this example, the module watches for bundles in Workfront.
 If it does not return a bundle, the scenario ends after the first module.
 >